 Time period comparisons use the day of the week, not the date.
 For example, looking at the week Sunday, July 31 to Saturday, August 6, the WoW comparison would be to the previous Sunday, July 24 to Saturday, July 30.

-The line graph near the top of the panel shows trends over time for the selected metric, time, and device.
+The line graph near the top of the panel shows trends over time for the selected metric and time.
 Hover over any point on the graph for a specific date.

 The graphs below the line graph show data on that metric by Device Type, Source, Product, Browsers (Visits only), and Operating System (Visits only).